-In light of COVID-19, your need for volunteers may be different in 2020, depending on the public health restrictions in your region and/or community.
-Find the text highlighted in yellow for special information related to this year.
-Volunteers can still be a very important part of your Culture Days celebrations and we hope you can use the information below to help you recruit and manage them.
+In light of COVID-19, your need for volunteers may still be different in 2021, depending on the public health restrictions in your region and/or community.
+Find the text highlighted in yellow for special information.
+Volunteers remain a very important part of your Culture Days celebrations and we hope you can use the information below to help you recruit and manage them.

 Volunteers are at the centre of many events and are often what makes cultural programming successful.
 Because they are such an important part of an activity, it’s crucial to manage your volunteers in a way that makes the experience enjoyable and productive for everybody involved.